Perfect Focaccia Bread From Your Kitchen

 - 1 tablespoon olive oil plus additional for greasing bowl

-ingredients to complete focaccia
+Ingredients to complete the focaccia

 - 2 tablespoons olive oil, divided